rricharz/Tu56/README.md

 # tu56: DECtape TU 56 front panel emulator

-Simulation of a TU 56 DECtape front panel, version 0.3
+Simulation of a TU 56 DECtape front panel for SimH (PDP-8 and PDP-11 simulations)

 For the Raspberry Pi and other Linux systems.

-New in version 0.3: Audio support on the HDMI screen for switches and reel motions, see below.

 ![tu56 front panel](front.png?raw=true "tu56 front panel")